rishikeshsreehari/personal-blog/content/posts/build-a-digital-garden/index.md

 cover:
   image: "digital-garden.webp"
   alt: "digital garden"
   caption: "Digital Garden is a collection of notes, resources, ideas, quotes or summaries shared in public.
-This article explains how I built a digital garden using Hugo.."
+This article explains how I built a digital garden using Hugo."
   relative: true
 featured_image: digital-garden.webp